Chart Color Schemes

 Infrastructure

-Camp Hill has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Camp Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Twenty-eight infrastructure projects have been identified by AreaSearch that could potentially impact the area.
-Notable projects include Minnippi Quarter - Ellen Street & Fursden Road, Brisbane Eastern Transport Corridor Upgrades, 208 Meadowlands Road Carina Development, and 25 Adelaide Street Carina Townhouses.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 31 projects likely affecting the region.
+Notable initiatives include Minnippi Quarter - Ellen Street & Fursden Road, Brisbane Eastern Transport Corridor Upgrades, 208 Meadowlands Road Carina Development, and 25 Adelaide Street Carina Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.